piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 <img src="price_floor.gif" class="img-responsive" alt="">

 In other words, the producers produce more but the consumers are reluctant to buy at that price point.
 Thus, it creates a surplus of the commodity.
-Since, it is the government that has intervened in the naturally facilitated demand and supply forces, it is the government that buys this surplus from the producer to counter the excess supply problem.
-However, that incurs a loss to the government itself.
+The government takes the burden of buying the excess surplus, which is only fair because it is the government that intervenes in the naturally facilitated demand and supply forces.
+However, in doing so, the government has to bear the burden of buying at a higher price and selling at a lower price.
 In some other cases, the government introduces production quotas; these increase the prices while the producer is incentivised to produce less.
+This saves the government from bearing the loss and supply and demand stay at equilibrium.